plasterbrain/fictionwiki/readme/readme-shortcodes.md

 ## Link
 An easy way to link to other pages on your wiki.
 If you try to link to a page that doesn't exist, it will be added to the list of missing pages on the Maintenance Hub page.

-- `Name`: File path of the page to

 ## Infobox
 See: readme-infoboxes.md